 • Patient Assessment

 • Assist Critical Care Transports

 • Give Oral Glucose, Aspirin and Nitroglycerin

-Paramedics can perform all skills EMT’s can do along with many others.
+Paramedics can perform all emergency medical technician skills along with many advanced skills.
 Here are some additional Paramedic skills:

 • Intravenous (IV) and Intraosseous Infusions

 • Advanced Airway Management